GleasonK/WebRTC-TicTacToe/README.md

 The `phone.receive` function allows you to define a callback that takes a session for when a session (call) event occurs, whether that be a new call, a call hangup, or for losing service, you attach those event handlers to the sessions in `phone.receive`.

 I defined `session.connected` which is called after receiving a call when you are ready to begin talking.
-I simple appended the session's video element to our video div.
+I simply appended the session's video element to our video div.

 Then, I define `session.ended` which is called after invoking `phone.hangup`.
 This is where you place end-call logic.
 I simply clear the video holder's innerHTML.